projectshft/coding-assessment/README.md

 ## Problem Two
 Create a varible named after you and assign it to an object with the keys: age, height, hairColor, and an array called favoriteHobbies.
 You determine the values of these keys.

-For example: I would name my varible `Brett` and it would describe things about me when I reference it.
+For example: I would name my variable `Brett` and it would describe things about me when I reference it.

 ## Problem Three
 Add a new property called **wave** to the object you created above.
 Give **wave** the value of a function that will return the string `'Hey everyone!'`.